TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 to participants, however they have very different sizes.

 **Original Image, 1600x1000, 295KB:**

 <img src="diagrams/example-image-1600x1000.jpg" alt="Example image that is 1600 x 1000" width="600" />

 **Scaled-Down Image, 800x500, 88KB:**

 <img src="diagrams/example-image-800x500.jpg" alt="Example image that is 800 x 500" width="600" />

-As you can see above, the quality of both images appears to be similar, despite the fact that the second image is only 29% of the size.
+As you can see above, the quality of both images appears to be similar, despite the fact that the second image is only 29% of the size of the first.
 Therefore, to reduce the file size and increase the number of participants that can be supported under the free tier, down-scaling your post images will be very important.
 The online tool
 [Simple Image Resizer](http://www.simpleimageresizer.com/)
 can be used to perform this down-scaling for you.
 When